AlistairBoettiger/Protocols/Hybridization.md

   3. Gently tap coverslip of cells dry on a Kimwipe.
 Invert coverslip carrying the cells onto the solution on the glass slide.
   4. Seal edges of coverslip with rubber cement and allow the rubber cement to dry for 5 minutes.
   5. Denature the slides at 78°C for 3 minutes.
-  6. Hybridize overnight at the hybridization temperature appropriate for the Oligopaint probe(s) being used (see Notes B4.6 and 14).
-If an air incubator is being used, place the sample in a humidified chamber.
+  6. Hybridize overnight at 42°C. If an air incubator is being used, place the sample in a humidified chamber.

 ### Post-hybridization washes and preparation for imaging
-  1. Pre-warm 2X SSCT solution to 60°C.
+  1. Pre-warm 2X SSCT solution to 42°C.
-  2. Remove the coverslip and wash 2X for 10 minutes each in 2X SSCT at 60°C.
+  2. Remove the coverslip and wash for 10 minutes each in 2X SSCT at 42°C.
-  3. Incubate in 2X SSCT for 10 minutes.
-  4. Wash in 2X SSC.
-  5. Optional: Store in 2X SSC at 4˚C for up to 2 weeks.
+  3. Wash in 2X SSC.
+Sample may be stored in 2X SSC at 4˚C for up to 2 weeks.

 ### Mounting sample
   1. Make chambered slide: